facelessuser/Rummage/docs/user-guide/gui-usage.md

 The **Files** tab is where files with matches are shown after a search completes.
 The files are arranged in a sortable table.
 Each entry will show the files name, file size, number of matches in the file, the file path, detected file encoding, date/time when the file was created, and date/time of when the file was last modified.

 When mousing over an entry, the full path to the file will be shown in the status bar.
-If you have a editor option in the preference dialog configured properly, you can double click an entry to open the file in your favorite editor.
+If you have the editor option in the preference dialog configured properly, you can double click an entry to open the file in your favorite editor.

 ## Content Tab

 ![Content Tab](../images/content_tab.png)

 The **Content** tab shows each match in a file individually in a sortable table.
-Each entry shows the file name, the line on which the match was found, the number of matches on that line, and the the content of the mentioned line.
+Each entry shows the file name, the line on which the match was found, the number of matches on that line, and the content of the line.
+Long lines will be truncated.

 When mousing over an entry, the full path to the file will be shown in the status bar.
-If you have a editor option in the preference dialog configured properly, you can double click an entry to open the file in your favorite editor.
+If you have the editor option in the preference dialog configured properly, you can double click an entry to open the file in your favorite editor.

 ## Search &amp; Replace Panel

 ![Search and Replace Panel](../images/search_replace_panel.png)

 The **Search &amp; Replace** panel contains three text boxes with a dropdown history.
-The first textbox defines **where to search**, the second defines **what to search for**, and the last defines **what to replace matches with**; this is only needed when doing replaces.
+The first textbox defines **where to search**, the second defines **what to search for**, and the last defines **what to replace matches with** (this is only needed when doing replaces).
 You can select previously used patterns and search targets by expanding the dropdown panel for the input.

 Below the text boxes are toggles that control the regex engines flags and/or features.
 These will vary depending on which regex engine you are using as Rummage can be used with Python's default [**re**](https://docs.python.org/2/library/re.html) engine or the third party [**regex**](https://pypi.python.org/pypi/regex) engine.
 Both optionally can use the a special wrapper called **backrefs** to add support for a couple special escapes.